Darter90/MockitoCompendium/README.md

 <a href="https://junit.org/junit5/">jUnit</a> is a simple framework to write repeatable tests.
 It is an instance of the xUnit architecture for unit testing frameworks.

-With this framework you can prepare the field for a unit test case and access to the assertion methods
+With this framework you can prepare the field for a Unit Test case in Java and access to the Assertion methods.

-You must have jUnit5 in your project to use Mockito.
+You must have jUnit5 installed via Maven or Grandle in your project to use Mockito;
-Version 5 of jUnit is incompatible with the old jUnit4. <br /> You need, in your project, a plug-in named <a href="https://mvnrepository.com/artifact/org.junit.vintage/junit-vintage-engine">jUnit Vintage Engine</a> to create a compatibility layer with jUnit4.
+and Version 5 of jUnit is incompatible with the old jUnit4. <br /> If somebody in your team needs to use jUnit4 for any reason, you must add a plugin named <a href="https://mvnrepository.com/artifact/org.junit.vintage/junit-vintage-engine">jUnit Vintage Engine</a>, with Maven or Grandle.
+This plugin creates a compatibility layer from jUnit4 to jUnit5, nothing more nothing less.

 ---

 <h1>Mockito</h1>

 <a href="https://site.mockito.org/">Mockito</a> is a mocking framework that tastes really good.
-It lets you write beautiful tests with a clean & simple API. <br /> Mockito doesn’t give you hangover because the tests are very readable and they produce clean verification errors.
+It lets you write beautiful tests with a clean & simple API. <br /> Mockito doesn’t give you hangover, because the tests are very readable and they produce clean verification errors.

-With Mockito you create mocks in runtime and mimate objects, methods and their behaviour during code execution.
+With Mockito, you can create <b>mocks</b> in runtime and mimate objects, methods and behaviours during code execution.
+You need to add this framework via Maven or Grandle after installing jUnit5.

 ---

-<h1>Documentation</h1>
+<h1>Other Documentations</h1>

 <ul>
 <li>